ckormanyos/real-time-cpp/readme.txt

 The reference application boots via a small startup code and subsequently initializes a skinny microcontroller abstraction layer (MCAL).
-Control is then passed to a simple multitasking scheduler that schedules the LED application, services a benchmark task, and services the watchdog.
+Control is then passed to a simple multitasking scheduler that schedules the LED application, calls a cyclic a benchmark task, and services the watchdog.
 The LED application toggles a user-LED with a frequency of 1/2 Hz.

 Supported Targets in the Reference Application